 Bar tending, Writing, Python, Bookkeeping, Crocheting, what do these things have in common?

-In this article, I explain the different types of skills that are relevant, and how to select which of those skills to include in your resume skills section.
+In this article, I explain the different types of professional skills that are relevant, and how to select which of those skills to include in your resume skills section.
 I also cover how to list skills on a resume so it stands out and fits the job your applying to best.

 Listing the right professional skills on your resume is important, let's begin by looking at why that is:

-What is a Resume Skills Section?
-Why is it Important?
+What Is a Resume Skills Section?
+Why Is It Important?

 Having a section dedicated to an applicant’s skills makes it easy for recruiters to check qualifications quickly.
 For candidates, it’s another opportunity to add keywords and highlight their skills, in case the recruiter didn’t read through their professional history.